Join JUSP for UK academic libraries

 We recommend that you check the list of participating publishers and our guide to help you decide whether JUSP is right for your institution.
 If you have any queries, please contact email@example.com and we will be happy to discuss these with you.

 Our member libraries benefit from an easy to use tool that fits seamlessly into library workflows and speeds up the process of decision making and reporting.
-Find out more about how some of our users are using JUSP through our use cases.
+Find out more about how some of our users are using JUSP through our use cases and case studies.

 What is the process for institutions joining JUSP?